Non-Profit

 Designing at scale, without losing usability

 The platform required a large and diverse set of screens: applicant dashboards, multi-step applications, evaluator scoring views, live group judging interfaces, administrative tools, messaging systems, timelines, and asset management for creative submissions.
-We designed wireframes and interactive prototypes for each role, ensuring that users only saw what was relevant to them at any given moment.
+I presented wireframes of all screens, allowing us to test each audience's experience before moving to design.
 Visual design built on the Pew Center’s existing identity, prioritizing clarity, hierarchy, and ease of use over decoration.
 Tables, search, filters, and data-dense views were carefully designed to support review sessions and decision-making.

 The platform required a large and diverse set of screens: applicant dashboards, multi-step applications, evaluator scoring views, live group judging interfaces, administrative tools, messaging systems, timelines, and asset management for creative submissions.
-We designed wireframes and interactive prototypes for each role, ensuring that users only saw what was relevant to them at any given moment.
+I presented wireframes of all screens, allowing us to test each audience's experience before moving to design.
 Visual design built on the Pew Center’s existing identity, prioritizing clarity, hierarchy, and ease of use over decoration.
 Tables, search, filters, and data-dense views were carefully designed to support review sessions and decision-making.

 Results